Invisalign vs. Braces cost, which one is more affordable? a full Guide

 If your dental conditions are minor, there are two types of clear aligners you can choose from that are more affordable:

-Clear Correct works precisely the same as Invisalign, providing you with clear trays that will need replacing every three weeks.
+Clear Correct works precisely the same as Invisalign, providing clear trays that will need replacing every three weeks.
 The full treatment can take anywhere from 12 – 24 months, depending on the severity of your teeth.

-What’s great about these aligners is that you can choose to pay the total amount of $1,950, or they give you the option of paying the treatment off in small installments each month, which amounts to $88 per month.
+What’s great about these aligners is that you can pay the total amount of $1,950, or they give you the option of paying the treatment off in small installments each month, which amounts to $88 per month.

 Don’t be stuck with a smile you don’t want.
 You have multiple choices at your fingertips.